bozsahin/thebench/README.md

 Just use your favourite plain text editor and enter a grammar.
 Then follow help (the `? command') of TheBench to process it.

 I suggest you develop grammars NOT in <code>thebench</code> folder to avoid override in upgrades.
+If you uninstall TheBench, the repo directory is deleted as well, so you might lose data if you work in this directory.

 TO UPGRADE: